 I was actually really pleased with my finished look!
 What do you think?

-I think it could have passed for a salon manicure — minus the professional cuticle prep, lotions, and delightful hand massage.
+It could definitely pass for a salon manicure — minus the professional cuticle prep, lotions, and delightful hand massage.

 The biggest headache about a salon gel manicure is having to return to the salon and pay again to have it taken off.
-In fact, I usually peel mine off at home.
-(I know, I know.
-It’s terrible for my nails.)
+In fact, I usually peel mine off at home but that’s terrible for your nails.
+You’re supposed to wrap each nail in a polish remover-soaked pad, then wrap each individual finger in foil for a good 15-20 minutes before scraping it off.
+It’s an ordeal.
 That’s why I loved how this DIY gel manicure basically just pops right off, like one solid, hard piece of plastic.

 Think: Lee Press-On Nails.
 (Remember those?)

-Now the recommended method is to use the narrow orange stick to gently pry the color free from your nail.
-However I just used my own fingernails, not the wood stick, and it worked fine.
+Now the recommended method is to use the narrow orange stick to gently pry the color free from your nail and now, you can use their Ohora Easy Peel Remover so it doesn’t weaken your nails.
+However at the time, I just used my own fingernails to peel it off and it worked fine (though serious nail art experts will yell at me for that).

-My teen daughter complained that it hurt her to remove the gel.
-So I’d say you do have to be gentle since the single solid piece is not flexible.
+My teen daughter did complain that it hurt her to remove the color.
+So I’d say you do have to be gentle since the single solid piece of nail gel is not flexible.

 Some weird things I noticed about my home gel manicure.

-For some reason, the finish on some of my gel pieces was matte and others were shiny.
-Look closely at the photo above, and you’ll see that my pinky finger has a different finish from the others.
-They weren’t marked matte or glossy, so I had to just guess as to what I was getting.
-I even wondered if maybe I was removing them from the backing incorrectly.
+I didn’t realize that the finish on some of my gel pieces was a combination of matte and glossy because it wasn’t labeled — look closely at the photo above, and you’ll see that my pinky finger has a different finish from the others which I thought was a mistake.
+Now, I understand it’s a style, and today (2024) each gel is clearly marked matte or glossy, so another improvement from Ohora.

 Is an at-home gel manicure kit worth a try?